guipmdev/ignite-shop-desafio-next/README.md

 ## 📍 Overview

-This project is a web application developed in _Next.js_ and _TypeScript_ for a fictitious online store that displays the products on the home page in a carousel, allowing users to view the details by clicking on them and make the purchase via Stripe's payment platform.
-It also has a success page that displays the details of what has been purchased.
+This project is a web application developed in _Next.js_ and _TypeScript_ for a fictitious online store that displays its products on the home page in a carousel format, allowing users to view the details by clicking on them and make the payment via Stripe.
+It also has a shopping cart and a success page that displays the details of the items purchased.

-The objective of Ignite Shop is to provide a user-friendly and visually appealing shopping experience by integrating with a popular payment processor to simplify the purchasing experience for customers.
+is to provide an even more user-friendly and visually appealing shopping experience, now with a shopping bag for storing multiple items, by integrating with a popular payment processor to simplify the purchasing experience for customers.

 ## ✨ Features